ARIB STD B24 character set: Sets and codes

 The ARIB STD B24 standard defines multiple character sets and a method of switching between them.
 These include a Kanji set (an extension of JIS X 0208), an Alphanumeric set, a Hiragana set, Katakana sets of two distinct layouts and four mosaic sets.
 The sets are selected using ISO 2022 mechanisms for 94-sets, using the following codes (proportional sets use the same layout as the corresponding non-proportional ones):

 Code charts

 Kanji (double-byte) set

 This is a double-byte character set extending JIS X 0208.

 Lead byte

 The encoding bytes correspond to the row or cell number plus 0x20, or 32 in decimal (see below).
 Hence, the code set starting with 0x21 has a row number of 1, and its cell 1 has a continuation byte of 0x21 (or 33), and so forth.
 Most of the code corresponds to JIS X 0208.

 Character sets 0x21-0x74 (row numbers 1-84: punctuation, alphabets, numbers, Kana, Kanji)

+Character set 0x75–0x76 (row numbers 85–86, additional kanji)

+This part is the source standard for a small number of CJK Unified Ideographs in Unicode, where it is designated with the JARIB- source prefix in the Unihan database.